brice/ts-jq-plugins/README.md

 I currently work for BlogsPirit.
-In our products we use some extra libraries, some of them are abandonned.
+In our products we use some extra libraries, some of them are abandoned.

 We try to make them aliva again.